Register for the 2023 fall session here: https://forms.gle/Wr4Nw8u3URzpGCcG6

 We ask everyone to do what they can to help out during the year.
 We always need people to organize, sell tickets, handle with setup and takedown, manage costumes, and help with a variety of small tasks that keep us running.

 How much does it cost?
 The basic cost to be a member is $150 per term.
-Payment options are personal cheque, credit card (with a $5 surcharge), and electronic transfer.
+Payment options are personal cheque, and electronic transfer.
 And remember, your fees go directly to the our charitable corporation.
 As a voting member of the organization, you have the ability to sit on the Board of Directors and have a say in how those monies are spent.